evhub/rabbit/README.md

 Beyond that, Rabbit uses very few special words in favor of mostly using special symbols.
 This serves to limit the core language features to the keyboard symbols, making it very clear what is a core language feature and what is not.

 Finally, Rabbit takes whitespace insensitivity to the extreme.
-Whitespace is only used in line continuations, strings, and seperating arguments to interpreter commands.
-In every other area, all whitespace is deleted, meaning that whitespace can be used liberally in almost any situation, including the seperation of digits or parts of variable names.
+Whitespace is only used in line continuations, strings, and separating arguments to interpreter commands.
+In every other area, all whitespace is deleted, meaning that whitespace can be used liberally in almost any situation, including the separation of digits or parts of variable names.

 ### Basic Tutorial